 - Any conduct which may be discreditable to the University or may bring the University into disrepute.

 In particular, you should note that the University’s disciplinary jurisdiction over students’ conduct is not limited to that exercised solely on University premises or solely within term-time.
-This means, for example, that the Regulations for the Conduct of Examinations apply to overseas examination centres as well as those run at a University campus, that your behaviour off campus and during vacations, weekends, evenings on placements and field trips may be taken into consideration.
-It also means that your behaviour in a social setting (for example in University residences, or on social media) may have consequences for your academic progress on your programme of study whether or not it takes place during normal University opening hours.
+This means that your behaviour off campus and during vacations, weekends, and evenings including placements and field trips may be taken into consideration.

-Various officers of the University such as Heads of Schools, Wardens of Halls and Hall Managers, the Librarian, the Director of Computing Services and the Director of Corporate Communications have delegated powers to deal with less serious instances of misconduct within their area of responsibility.
-They may thus apply summary jurisdiction if they determine that you have committed an act of misconduct.
+Various officers of the University such as Heads of Schools, Wardens of Halls and Hall Managers have delegated powers to deal with less serious instances of misconduct within their area of responsibility.
+They may apply summary jurisdiction if they determine that you have committed an act of misconduct.
 Their power of summary jurisdiction enables them:

 - to impose a fine not exceeding £200

-Should you commit a more serious instance of misconduct (e.g. allegedly cheating in an examination), your case will be considered and investigated by the University and you will have the opportunity of contributing to the consideration of your case and the collection of evidence by the University’s Investigating Officer, who has the ultimate responsibility of deciding whether or not there is a sufficient case for consideration by the Board of Discipline, or whether or not the case should be referred for summary jurisdiction by an appropriate University Officer.
+Should you commit a more serious instance of misconduct (eg allegedly cheating in an examination), your case will be considered and investigated by the University.
+We will assign an Investigating Officer who has the ultimate responsibility of deciding whether or not there is a sufficient case for consideration by the Board of Discipline, or whether or not the case should be referred for summary jurisdiction by an appropriate University Officer.

 To declare an investigation, charge, formal caution or criminal record to the Director of Student Administration and Support, please complete the Criminal Offences Declaration Form.

-Whenever you become the subject of disciplinary action and feel the need for advice and help then you should contact the Liverpool Guild Advice Service, either by email to email@example.com or by phoning 0151 794 6868.
+If you become the subject of disciplinary action and feel the need for advice and help then please contact the Liverpool Guild Advice Service, either by email to firstname.lastname@example.org or by phoning 0151 794 6868.